overkillprojects/ai-car-detection/README.md

 ## 2. Reformatted the CSV for a new dataset into JSON for Edge Impulse to accept it

-Because I have limited access to the physical board, which is shared with other students and this project is only a proof of concept, I decided to train my model using a public dataset, in this case a car detection dataset from [kaggle](https://www.kaggle.com/).
+Because I have limited access to the physical board, which is shared with other students, and since this project is only a proof of concept, I decided to train my model using a public dataset, in this case a car detection dataset from [kaggle](https://www.kaggle.com/).
 However, the bounding box data for my dataset came as a `CSV`, where Edge Impulse expects a